ltsharma/react-formr/README.md

 # Todo

+-   [ ] Add testing
--   [ ] To add more validation types
+-   [ ] To add more validation types / Yup
--   [ ] To remove validator dependancy
+-   [ ] To remove validator dependancy / Yup
 -   [ ] Other elements & values support